-In keeping with the natural running movement, Nimble Toes has produced a stylistically diverse line of barefoot-inspired footwear intended for producing results that matter for helping you maintain a barefoot-like stride while strengthening your ability to engage your feet in a more functional way when running and walking!
-In that light, the net effect of wearing the Nimble Toes is better posture, sturdier balance and stronger feet and ankles which is why barefoot running shoes, like the Nimble Toes continue to be relevant and effective in helping to prevent injury.
+In keeping with the natural running movement, Joe Nimble Toes has produced a stylistically diverse line of barefoot-inspired footwear intended to help you produce results that matter in helping you maintain a barefoot-like stride while strengthening your ability to engage your feet in a more functional way when running and walking!

-The Nimble Toes feel like a cross between the New Balance Minimus and the Merrell Vapor Gloves which means the Nimble Toes are light, but not legendarily light, like most Vibrams or Sockwa’s.
-That’s because the Nimble Toes are armed with more material density than most barefoot-inspired shoes, but by no means are the Nimble Toes bulky!
-They are still remarkably light to provide the sensation that you’re not wearing anything on your feet!
-The lightness of the shoe gives a natural and zippy-feel which is great for going fast!
+The Joe Nimble Toes feel like a cross between the New Balance Minimus and the Merrell Vapor Gloves which means the Joe Nimble Toes are light, but not legendarily light, like most Vibrams or Sockwa’s.
+This is because the Joe Nimble Toes are armed with more material density than most barefoot-inspired shoes, but by no means are the Joe Nimble Toes bulky!
+They are still remarkably light, giving you the sensation that you’re barely wearing anything on your feet!
+This is why the lightness of the shoe gives a natural, zippy-feel which is great for going fast!

-Overall, one of the major strengths of the Nimble Toes is that the shoes entire framework is very well-built, very stable in construction, they don’t feel flimsy and the materials feel like they offer substantial puncture-resistance.
-For this reason, I’m hoping the shoes will hold up structurally, long-term, to support running long, hard miles, and don’t fall apart like many wafer-like thin minimalist running shoes!
+In my opinion, one of the major strengths of the Joe Nimble Toes is the entire framework is very well-built and very stable in construction.
+They certainly don’t feel flimsy and the materials feel like they offer substantial puncture-resistance.
+For this reason, I’m hoping the shoes will hold up structurally, long-term, over running long, hard miles, and don’t fall apart like many wafer-like thin minimalist running shoes!

-The Nimble Toes sits on a 4-mm thin zero-drop, flexible Vibram rubber outsole that gives you the advanced ability to maintain a safe and effective forefoot strike landing during running!
-Loads of research has convincingly shown that the smaller the heel-to-toe slope of a running shoe, the easier it is for you to uphold a forefoot strike landing that’s more targeted, more balanced and more soft and safe, which can be very lucrative for injury prevention.
+Loads of research has convincingly shown that the smaller the heel-to-toe slope of a running shoe, the easier it is to uphold better forefoot striking precision that’s more balanced and less force-intensive during running, which can be very lucrative for injury prevention.

-For ground-feel, you don’t get the same heightened ground-feel clarity in the Nimble Toes like you do in many Vibram Five Fingers or the Sockwa X8.
-With that in mind, if you’re a runner who prefers NOT to feel every little pebble, stone, twig, or surface irregularities under your feet, the Nimble Toes definitely provides MORE fuller underfoot protection at the expense of a tad less ground-feel, but the ground-feel is still good enough to guide your forefoot strike to where it needs to be!
+For ground-feel clarity, you don’t get the same barefoot underfoot-feel as most Vibram Five Fingers, the Sockwa X8 or the TadeEvos because the Joe Nimble Toes outsole is very robustly durable, making the outsole MUCH less vulnerable to the ravages of harsh roads at the expense of a lower sensory underfoot resolution.
+With that in mind, if you prefer not to feel every little pebble, stone, acorn or twig under your feet when you run, the Joe Nimble Toes definitely provides fuller underfoot protection but the ground-feel is still good enough to guide your forefoot strike to where it needs to be!

-If you prefer extra cushioning, the Nimble Toes also comes with thin, plush removable insoles that are firm enough to deliver more rock protection, but soft enough to add more comfort!
-It’s always nice to have a more cushy option for if you really enjoy a softer, smoother ride.
+Additionally, the Joe Nimble Toes comes with a thin, yet plush removable insole that’s firm enough to deliver enhanced rock protection, but soft enough to add more comfort that lasts!

-The Nimble Toes upper is a blend of a lightweight mesh, premium stitching and high quality materials that moves with the foot.
-The upper feels secure, robust and protective; it all seems held together pretty well!
+The Joe Nimble Toes upper is a blend of a lightweight mesh, premium stitching and high-quality materials that moves with the foot.
+The upper also feels secure, robust and protective; it all seems held together pretty well!

 For breathability, its fall where I am, so I can’t comment on how well the shoes keep the feet cool in the summer, but in fall weather, I can run long distances (~18km) comfortably, without socks, and my feet stay warm!

-A runner looking to improve their forefoot running skills is very likely to benefit from the Nimble Toes because the shoe really has all the features that make a minimalist running shoe great for helping you shift away from heel striking, preventing unbalanced footfalls during running to helping you tune your forefoot strike mechanics to be lighter and more organized, keeping you rolling along injury-free.
+A runner looking to improve their foot strength and their forefoot running skills is very likely to benefit from the Joe Nimble Toes because the shoe really has all the essential features that makes a minimalist running shoe great for helping you build a stronger foot and for helping you avoid heel striking and preventing unbalanced footfalls during running.
+These shoes really have what it takes to helping you tune your forefoot strike mechanics to be lighter and more functionally organized which may help keep you rolling along injury-free.

-If you want a more clear-eyed, in-depth assessment of the Nimble Toes, here’s my YouTube video review on the shoes:
+If you want a more clear-eyed, in-depth assessment of the Joe Nimble Toes, here’s my YouTube video review on them: